 - Application Deadline: 9 September 2018

-- Course Level: University of Manchester Scholarships are available for pursuing postgraduate taught master’s degree level at the University of Manchester in the UK.
+- Course Level: University of Manchester The studentships are available for pursuing postgraduate taught master’s degree level at the University of Manchester in the UK.

-- Study Subject: University of Manchester Scholarships are available in a wide range of subjects including Engineering, Environment, Medical and Life Sciences, Law and Education for postgraduate taught master’s degree level at the University of Manchester in the UK.
+- Study Subject: University of Manchester The studentships are available in a wide range of subjects including Engineering, Environment, Medical and Life Sciences, Law and Education for postgraduate taught master’s degree level at the University of Manchester in the UK.

-- Scholarship Award: Pinnacle Scholarship is awarded to students in their first year of study up to $ 5,000.
+- Scholarship Award: Pinnacle award is awarded to students in their first year of study up to $ 5,000.

-- Nationality: These University of Manchester scholarships are available to Australia students
+- Nationality: These University of Manchester opportunities are available to Australia students

 - Number of Scholarships: The University of Manchester offers 27 scholarships (17 for full-time study and 10 for part-time study).